bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 ~~~
 {: #fig-mixed-sip-versions title="Example showing mixed SIP versions"}

-In the above example, the proxy initiator, invitee and proxy server identified as "Proxy A" all support SIP/3, but the
+In the above example, the Initiator, Invitee and the proxy server identified as "Proxy A" all support SIP/3, but the
-proxy server identified as "Proxy B" does not, and only supports SIP/2.0 over TCP/TLS and UDP.
-When Proxy A attempts to
+proxy server identified as "Proxy B" only supports SIP/2.0 over TCP/TLS and UDP.
+When Proxy A attempts to connect to
-connect to Proxy B, it may have previous knowledge of the lack of support for SIP/3 on Proxy B, or the DNS SRV record
+Proxy B, it may have previous knowledge of the lack of support for SIP/3 on Proxy B, or the DNS SRV record {{?RFC2782}}
-{{?RFC2782}} may have indicated that the server only supports `_sips` services over TCP, thereby implying SIP/2.0.
+may have indicated that the server only supports `_sips` services over TCP, thereby implying SIP/2.0.

-If Proxy B only supported unencrypted SIP over UDP, then Proxy A MUST NOT forward messages from the secure SIP/3 over
+If Proxy B only supports unencrypted SIP over UDP, then Proxy A MUST NOT forward messages from the secure SIP/3 over
-an unencrypted protocol, as this could constitute a downgrade attack.
-Instead, if the designated invitee cannot be
+an unencrypted protocol because this could constitute a downgrade attack.
+Instead, if the designated Invitee cannot be
-contacted by a means other than via Proxy B, then Proxy A would return a response of `502 Bad Gateway` to the initiator
+contacted by means other than via Proxy B, then Proxy A MUST return a response of `502 Bad Gateway` to the initiator
 for that transaction.

-When initiating direct communication with an invitee after the conclusion of the initial `INVITE`, the decision to use
+When initiating direct communication with an invitee after the conclusion of the initial `INVITE` transaction, SIP/3
-SIP/3 SHOULD be performed as follows:
+SHOULD be used if:

-* If the DNS SRV record for the SIPS URI indicates that the invitee supports SIPS over UDP, or
+* The DNS SRV record for the SIPS URI indicates that the invitee supports SIPS over UDP, or
-* If the `Contact:` header field carries the "v" parameter described in {{contact-extension}} and indicates a
+* The `Contact:` header field carries the "v" parameter described in {{contact-extension}} and indicates a
 preference for SIP/3.

 ## Transactions